LiamPledger/Estimating-the-dynamic-properties-of-Wall-frame-structures/README.md

 A MathCAD file is also available for users.
 The MathCAD file provides a worked example of the procedure outlined in the paper.
 The values obtained from the approximate method can also be compared against the estimated period and mode-shape from the Wall-frame structural model developed in OpenSees.
 MathCAD software can be downloaded at the following link : https://www.mathcad.com/en.
 A PDF version of the MathCAD file is available as well.

+A python script has been developed using the procedure outlined in the paper.
+The python script takes the input structure dimensions from an excel spreadsheet and estimates the period and mode-shape of the structure.